thomasgnuttall/svara-forms/README.md

 `pip install -r requirements`

+## Data
+This analysis relies on two performances in raga Bhairavi from the Carnatic corpus of the Saraga dataset - Kamakshi (composed by Syama Sastri), performed by Sanjay Subrahmanyan, and Raksha Bettare (composed by Tyagaraja), performed by Shruthi S. Bhat.
+These performances are not provided in this repository and must be accessed via the (Saraga dataset)[https://mtg.github.io/saraga/].

+The two performances should be stored at `data/audio/kamakshi.wav` and `data/audio/raksha_bettare.wav`.

 ## Reproducing Presented Analysis

 The scripts to reproduce this analysis can be found in [scripts/](scripts/).
 A further README is found in that directory with more detailed instructions.